Healthcare

 What to do after an ER visit

 1. Save all paperwork.
 The discharge summary, receipts, diagnostic reports.
-You need them for NHIS reimbursement (usually automatic) and any private insurance claim.
+You need them for any private insurance claim and for an annual out-of-pocket cap (본인부담상한제) review.

 2. Follow up with a regular doctor.
-ERs stabilise and send you home.
-Anything that happened in the ER should be followed up with a primary care doctor, specialist, or the same hospital's outpatient department within 1-2 weeks.
+ERs stabilize and send you home.
+Anything that happened in the ER should be followed up with a primary care doctor, specialist, or the same hospital's outpatient department.

 3. File private insurance claims.
-If you have 실비보험 or international insurance, submit the discharge summary + receipts.
-Deadline is usually 3 years but file sooner to avoid paperwork loss.
+If you have 실비보험 or international insurance, submit the discharge summary plus receipts under your insurer's rules.

 4. Review the bill.
-Occasional errors happen.
-If something looks wrong, contact the hospital billing office (영문 있음) within 30 days.
+If something looks wrong, contact the hospital billing office.

 Tips specific to foreign residents

-• Keep your NHIS / passport / ARC accessible.
+• Keep your NHIS card, passport, and ARC accessible.
 Everyone in the household should know where emergency documents are.

 • If you travel with prescription medications, always keep them in original packaging with a doctor's note.

 • Learn basic medical Korean phrases.
-Just knowing the word for your chronic condition can shave minutes off triage.
+Knowing the word for your chronic condition can shave minutes off triage.

 What to do next